FilouPlains/STRUCTURAL_PROJECT/ALPHAFOLD/README.md

 ![MODEL_EVALUATION.png](MODEL_EVALUATION.png)

-**Model evaluation of the obtain structure.** In purple are structure with a `QMEANDisCo < 0.4`.
+**Model evaluation of the obtain structure.** In red are structure with a `QMEANDisCo local score < 0.5`.
 Actually, only loops are underline and a helix (with a low confident level output by Alphafold).
 Overall, the obtain model look good.

 By looking with all those results, the model output by Alphafold 2 look to be good to be used for further computation.